flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 [Reporting DB configuration](../../../platform-deep-dive/plugins/plugins-setup-guide/reporting-setup#postgres-database)

 :::info
-Read only users should be used in production in the reporting-plugin cronjob.
+Read-only users should be used in production in the reporting-plugin cronjob.
 :::

 ### Connecting Superset to a DB